 “We’ve been absolutely consistent at the board and staff level on being singularly focused on regaining a place in the Olympics,” said Redfern.
 “It’s unusual to have an organization so focused on that, but we made it the priority at every step.”

 The growth has also been reflected in World Lacrosse’s membership, which stood at 45 members at the end of 2008.
-The number has almost doubled to its current size of 86 National Federations across all five continental regions.
+The number has now doubled to 90 National Federations (as of October 2023) across all five continental regions.

 The next key piece of the journey was the development of sixes, a new discipline of the sport designed to maximize Olympic inclusion opportunities while also increasing the sport’s accessibility, expediting its growth and amplifying parity in international competition.